0 436

 Keywords

-Cardiovascular diseases ; Frailty ; Physical activity ; Quality of life ; Self-efficacy
+Cardiovascular diseases ; Quality of life ; Frailty ; Self-efficacy ; Physical activity

 Abstract

-Methods and results: This cross-sectional study included 489 Korean patients aged >20 years diagnosed with CVD.
+Aims Poor health-related quality of life is prevalent among individuals with cardiovascular disease (CVD) and may be associated with frailty as well as low levels of self-efficacy and physical activity.
+This study aimed to identify the multiple mediating effects of exercise self-efficacy and physical activity on the relationship between frailty and health-related quality of life among community-dwelling adults with CVD.
+Methods and results This cross-sectional study included 489 Korean patients aged >20 years diagnosed with CVD.
 Data were collected through an online survey conducted in June 2021.
 The mediation hypothesis was tested using a serial multiple mediation model and the bootstrapping method.
 Approximately, 39.5% of patients in this study were in a frail state.
 Our main finding revealed that frailty had an indirect effect on health-related quality of life through all three different pathways: each single mediation of exercise self-efficacy and physical activity, and the serial multiple mediation of exercise self-efficacy and physical activity as the first and second mediators, respectively.
 The direct effect of frailty on the health-related quality of life was also significant.
+Conclusion Frail adults with CVD tended to have lower levels of self-efficacy, physical activity, and poor health-related quality of life.
+Thus, early identification of frailty and interventions targeting the promotion of self-efficacy and physical activity may improve health-related quality of life in adults with CVD.
+Longitudinal studies are necessary to further refine our findings across other samples and to address the limitations of the current study.

 DOI